 |

-Description: Solitary or slowly branching white woolly form of
+Solitary or slowly branching white woolly form of

 L. densispina

-Areoles: Fluffy white
+Areoles: Fluffy white.

-Root: Tuberose tap root
+Root: Fat tuberose tap root

-Flowers: Yellow.
-It's supposed to be free flowering but plant
+supposed to be free flowering but plant start flowering only when 4-5

 |